frankt716/cse-191-fall23/rec02.lagda.md

        = true

 It evaluates to true again.
-In fact, this proposition evaluates to true in every configuration.
+In fact, this proposition evaluates to true in every model.
 This is expected because if it is raining, then of course it is raining.

-Propositions that evaluate to true in all configurations are called *tautologies*.
+Propositions that evaluate to true in all models are called *tautologies*.
 Let's see some examples.

 ```agda